PalamaraLab/FastSMC/README.md

 A binary output file will be generated and then converted to text format using the convertBinary executable.
 The first 10 lines will be printed.

 Either way of running FastSMC (Python bindings or C++) will run it on a simulated dataset as described in the FastSMC paper.
 An output file with IBD segments will be generated (in notebooks/ or c++\_example/ respectively), and run time should be less than 4s.

+## Relationship to ASMC

+The Ascertained Sequentially Markovian Coalescent is a method to efficiently estimate pairwise coalescence time along the genome.
+It can be run using SNP array or whole-genome sequencing (WGS) data.

+FastSMC builds on ASMC, and this repository can be used to run ASMC analysis.
+A user manual can be found [here](https://palamaralab.github.io/software/ASMC) and data and annotations from the ASMC paper can be found [here](https://palamaralab.github.io/data/ASMC).

 ## License